This hearty cabbage casserole has all the flavors of stuffed cabbage rolls but requires much less work.

 - Add the garlic, paprika, thyme, and cayenne and cook for 30 seconds, stirring.

-- Add the drained tomatoes and the chopped cabbage.
+- Add the drained tomatoes and chopped cabbage.
 Continue to cook, stirring often, until the cabbage is tender, about 5 minutes.

 - Turn the heat off and stir in one cup of the shredded cheese.

 - Using a slotted spoon, transfer the mixture to the prepared baking dish.
-Sprinkle with the remaining cheese.
+Sprinkle it with the remaining cheese.

 - Bake, uncovered, until the casserole is bubbly and the cheese is browned, 20-30 minutes.